(US$187 / €189 / £162)

 Reynisfjara Black Sand Beach

 The action doesn’t stop there though.
 Our final stop of the day on the South Coast: Fire and Ice tour is at the Seljalandsfoss Waterfall.
 A similar height to Skógafoss but with one key difference; you can walk behind this one when it’s not icy.
-The waterfall is a result of melting glacial ice pouring down from the peak of Eyjafjallajökull.
+The waterfall is a result of melting glacial ice pouring down from the peak of Eyjafjallajökull volcano.
 The cave behind the waterfall is massive enough to walk all the way around for the ultimate view.
 In winter it is often not possible to walk behind due to ice.
 During these months you are then treated to the wintery scene of snow, icicles and a partially frozen waterfall.
+In the darkest days of winter the waterfall is lit up, and we will likely be reaching this stop at sunset or afterwards, so we may be seeing the often icy waterfall lit up in the dark.

 South Coast Sights